-Prerequisites: COMPGA18 or COMPGA12 ECC labs, cryptography, programming, visualization, working with large databases
+Prerequisites: COMPGA12, some cryptography, good programming, visualization, working with large databases

 Recovery of Private Keys for Bitcoin Wallets

 We will develop and implement an attack which consist of discovering a private key of a bitcoin wallet by a side channel attack on a standard PC/laptop or on a smart card.

 Prerequisites: COMPGA18 and COMPGA12, basic crypto, good programming skills, engineering background, statistics, operating systems, computer security.

 Blockchain Forensics in Bitcoin and other crypto currencies

 We are going to mine data from bitcoin blockchain etc etc and create large databases.
 Then we are going to try to detect specific events and monitor and analyse ransomware and bitcoin thefts.

 Not obligatory: C++ or Java programming, databases, some maths (discrete logarithm problem), DSA/ECDSA digital signatures, introduction to Cryptography, COMPGA12, COMPGA18 cryptanalysis, Computer Security.

 We will study how various historical ciphers such as East-German T-310, Russian GOST cipher etc. We will exploit correlation, LC, DC, self-similarity, fixed points, involutions, reflection attacks etc.

 Maths, good grade in all cryptography modules, maybe some programming.